QGasSP/ggia-frontend/README.md

 # Docker

-To build and run docker in the background
+To build and run docker in the background and view in [browser](http://localhost:3000/)

 ```
 docker-compose up -d